theSelfSa/FitgirlRepackDownloader/README.md

 The easiest way to use the application is to download the pre-built executable.

 1. Go to the **[Releases](https://github.com/your-username/your-repo-name/releases)** page of this GitHub repository.
-2. Download the latest `FitGirl_Downloader.exe` file from the "Assets" section.
+2. Download the latest `FitgirlRepackDownloader.exe` file from the "Assets" section.
 3. Place the `.exe` file in any folder on your computer.
 4. Double-click to run.
 No installation is needed!